subrata-dey7/hospital-emergency-department-analytics-framework/README.md

 - To analyze the proportion of patients admitted versus those discharged.
 - To examine demographic characteristics such as patient age and gender distribution.
 - To understand which hospital departments receive the highest number of referrals.
-- To present the findings using clear and interactive visualizations in Power BI.
+- To present the findings using clear and interactive visualizations in Excel.

 🔍 **Scope:**